Online session on the Fall of the Berlin Wall

-Saturday, 9th November 2019 will mark the 30th anniversary of what has come to be known universally as “the Fall of the Berlin Wall” and Historiana is planning to commemorate this by producing a transnational, multiperspective Source Collection.
-We hope that it will provide content and learning materials which history teachers will be able to use when they and their students are examining the end of the Cold War era.
-As such, it will appear on the Historiana website as both a stand-alone Source Collection and also be incorporated into our module on The Cold War.
+2019 marks the 30th anniversary of what has come to be known universally as “the Fall of the Berlin Wall”.
+Historiana will commemorate this by producing a transnational, multiperspective Source Collection.
+The Collection will provide content and learning materials which history teachers will be able to use when they and their students are examining the end of the Cold War era.

 With so many people who lived through the events of 1989 – on both sides of the Iron Curtain – still alive and kicking, we hope to learn more about what these events meant to for the average citizen.

 If you are interested in the events of 1989, and specifically the Fall of the Berlin Wall and its impact on Eastern Europe and the Soviet Union, and would like to contribute to our Source Collection, we kindly invite you to join our online Historiana Contributors’ Meeting on 5th September at 17:00 CEST.